From a young age, we’re taught that getting married is just a part of life.

 I also wanted children in my home.
 And I wanted my children’s friends over all the time too; the more the merrier.

 Basically, I wanted my house, and my life, to be filled with love.
-Sometimes it would be loud, and maybe even a little chaotic, but to me, it would be perfect.

 When it comes down to it— this is what I really want.